What to Do if You’ve Been in a Serious Car Accident

 Contact your insurance company right away and arrange for a property damage valuation.
 Also have two quotes from trusted auto shops so you can see how fair the insurance adjusters have been.

-Contact a personal injury lawyer right away.
+Contact a motor vehicle accident lawyer right away.
 They will help maximize your compensation and defend you if you were at fault.